-

 Drivers face license suspension for accumulating too many points on their driving records, too.

-If a driver 18 years old or older accumulates 12 or more points within two years, he faces license suspension for:
+If a driver 18 years old or older accumulates 12 points or more within 2 years, he faces license suspension for:

 Learn more about the KY Point System.

-Generally, drivers younger than 21 face stiffer penalties than drivers 21 and older.
+Generally, drivers younger than 21 years old face stiffer penalties.

-For example, drivers younger than 18 who receive traffic tickets during their permit or intermediate licensing phases must begin their 180-day waiting periods all over again from the date of the violation.
+For example, drivers younger than 18 years old who receive traffic tickets during their permit or intermediate licensing phases must begin their 180 days of waiting all over again from the date of the violation.

-Drivers younger than 21 who are caught driving with a BAC of .02% or higher face license suspension.
+Drivers younger than 21 years old who are caught driving with a BAC of .02% or higher face license suspension.

 You can find more details about young drivers, their regulations, and their penalties in the Kentucky Driver Manual.